(806) 244-4453 Fax

 How Old is the Equipment?

-Research into how old the equipment is and how many hours it has been used.
-If the equipment you want to bid on is old and has many hours of use, consider that you may have to replace parts in the future.
-Keep in mind, buying new heavy equipment might be cheaper in the long run.
+Research exactly how old the equipment is and how many hours it has been used.
+If the heavy equipment you want to bid on is old and has many hours of use, consider that you may have to replace parts in the future.
+If this is the case, buying new equipment might be cheaper in the long run.

 How Was the Equipment Used?